facet-org/about/README.md

 # About Facet

-## A social media company for the disenformed and disenfranchised.
+## A social media company for the disinformed and disenfranchised.

 Facet is a non-profit organization whose mission is to:
 - facilitate people collectively finding solutions to our own problems